daishengliang/data-mining/mining_heterogeneous_network/README.md

 relation.txt, used to store the undirected relations between entities.
 First column contains an ID of paper, second column contains an ID of the other three types

 [Data Set (Homogeneous Version): APVPA_net, APTPA_net] These two files are the relation files of two compressed homogeneous network using meta-path: APVPA and APTPA, respectively.
 These networks are UNDIRECTED.
 Both network only contains the relation between authors.
 Please use these two networks for Personalized Page-Rank.

-The goal is to evaluate similarity queries using three similarity measures: PathSim and Personalized Page-Rank.
+The goal is to evaluate similarity of queries using three similarity measures: PathSim and Personalized Page-Rank.
 The query input is a researcher's name (e.g., Jiawei Han), the output is the top-10 most similar researchers.
-Implementation tips can be found in hw1tips.pdf.

 Sub-Task 1.
 Output the top-10 ranked results (i.e., similar researchers) for two authors: "Christos Faloutsos" and "AnHai Doan", using PathSim and Personalized Page-Rank  as measures respectively, taking APVPA (author-paper-venue-paper-author) as meta-path

 Sub-Task 2.
 Output the top-10 ranked results for two researchers: "Xifeng Yan" and "Jamie Callan", using PathSim and Personalized Page-Rank as measures respectively, but taking APTPA (author-paper-term-paper-author) as meta-path